Absinthe is a strongly alcoholic aperitif made from alcohol and distilled herbs or herbal extracts. Most essential and common herbs are grand wormwood

 , but also almost always including 3 other herbs: petite wormwood

-(Artemisia pontica, aka Roman wormwood), fennel
+(Artemisia pontica, or Roman wormwood), fennel

 , and hyssop